broilo/Summaries/Hands-on_ML/chap4/README.md

 * A regularization term is added to the cost function.
     - This forces the learning algorithm to not just fit the data but also keep the model weigths as small as possible.
-* Notice that the regularization term should only be added to the ost function during training.
+* Notice that the regularization term should only be added to the cost function during training.
     - Once the model is trained, you want to evaluate the model's performance using the unregularized performance measure.

 * The hyperparameter controls how much you want to regularize the model.